chetnashah/webconcepts/Expo/Expo-Modules-Core/iosCoreclasses/README.md

 ## ExAppDelegateWrapper

 AppDelegate wrapper, that extends UIResponder and implements `UIApplicationDelegate` protocol.

+Its implementation, contains a hidden instance var: `ExExpoAppDelegate *_expoAppDelegate` which is a swift class. and another hidden property `ExReactDelegateWrapper *reactDelegate`.

+**Both are alloc'ed here**.

 ```objc
 /**
  Provides backwards compatibility for existing projects with `AppDelegate`